Schizophrenia in Children: Symptoms, Causes, Treatments

 - Decline in hygiene – Child exhibits a marked disinterest in personal hygiene where he had an age-appropriate interest before.

-- Unfounded anxiety and fear – Child complains of unfounded fears that reach beyond the scope of normal childhood fears (i.e. monster in closet or under bed).
+- Unfounded anxiety and fear – Child complains of unfounded fears that reach beyond the scope of normal childhood fears (i.e. monster in the closet or under the bed).
 He or she shows extreme anxiety about things not apparent or based on reality to others.

 - Withdrawn and isolated – Child uncharacteristically withdraws from loved activities, does not relate to peers and cannot maintain friendships.

 - Extreme moodiness – Child swings from one mood extreme to another, unprovoked by any visible external factors.

 - Fragmented speech – Child gradually, or suddenly, loses the ability to carry on a normal conversation pattern.

 - Chaotic thoughts – Child has difficulty separating television fiction from dreams and reality.

 These represent only the most common signs and symptoms of schizophrenia in children.
 You may observe other abnormal and irrational behaviors and ideas coming from your child.
 Make a list with times and dates of each incidence.

 Although experts don’t have a clear understanding of what causes childhood schizophrenia, research suggests that it develops in a similar way to adult schizophrenia.
 Researchers remain puzzled as to why this devastating brain disorder develops early on in some people, but not in others.